geoadmin/mf-geoadmin3/chsdi/static/doc/source/api/integrate_cms.rst

  </script>

-6. Is all OK?
-Solve the new generated map in Production:
+6. Is everything alright?
+Publish the new map in production.